-Below is information concerning common viruses, bacteria and diseases as well as the symptoms and transmission.
+Please read our helpful information concerning common viruses, bacteria and infectious diseases, as well as the symptoms and transmission.

 A virus is a small infectious organism—much smaller than a fungus or bacterium—that must invade a living cell to reproduce (replicate).
 The virus attaches to a cell (called the host cell), enters it, and releases its DNA or RNA inside the cell.
 The virus’s DNA or RNA is the genetic material containing the information needed to make copies of (replicate) the virus.
 The virus’s genetic material takes control of the cell and forces it to replicate the virus.
 The infected cell usually dies because the virus keeps it from performing its normal functions.
 When it dies, the cell releases new viruses, which go on to infect other cells.